 Project Name Keilor Lodge Pitch 4 New Sports Ground Project Number 4 Description Greenfield site- Full excavation sports surface, new drainage, new irrigation, new sand profile, sod turfing, new spoon drains, new sports ground fencing, New sports ground lighting, four new poles, new cabling, LED light fittings, lights to meet Australian Standards for competition, path around the ground and connecting to current path network.
-Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that there will be a shortfall by 2027 of 12 sportsgrounds (7 soccer, 3 AFL and 2 rugby pitches).
-The strategic approach within the SFDP is to develop additional facilities at existing sports sites in Brimbank.
-Council assessed all sporting reserves to identify which reserves had capacity to spatially accommodate additional sportsgrounds.
-Six reserves in Brimbank were identified as having capacity to accommodate additional sportsgrounds and these reserves were then prioritised based on the level of existing and projected demand at those sites.
-Keilor Lodge Reserve was identified as a priority site to accommodate a new sports ground based on the high level of existing demand.
-The sportsground would be built as a rectangular pitch to accommodate soccer or rugby and an Expression of Interest process would be run to allocate the ground.
-Project Scope moval, destruction or lopping of trees and on of works ""works" includes any change to the natural or d the removal of vegetation or topsoil."
-The project is consistent eing in accordance with the SFDP.
-Catchment The SFDP assesses the need for new soccer pitches based on current participate rates and the number of teams a single pitch can sustain (on average).
-This is equivalent to a population provision ratio of 1 pitch to 4,785 residents for soccer.
-The main catchment area for the project has been deter Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Ar Area, consisting of analysis and charge areas; Area 01, Area 02, Cost The nominated project cost of \$1,596,100 is for capital v works only and is based on the RFQ for th e new Bon Thomas sports ground 2018/19.
+Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) idea pitches).
+The strategic approach within the SFDP is to develop a identify which reserves had capacity to spatially accommodate accommodate additional sportsgrounds and these reserves we Keilor Lodge Reserve was identified as a priority site to accommode be built as a rectangular pitch to accommodate soccer or rugby dditional facilities at existing sports sites in additional sportsgrounds.
+Six reserves in Br then prioritised based on the level of exist and a new sports ground based on the high Brimbank.
+Council assessed all sporting reserves to rimbank were identified as having capacity to sting and projected demand at those sites. igh level of existing demand.
+The sportsground would Project Scope The project is the provision of a new infrastructure item (sports existing condition or topography of land including the removal, with the current community expectation of what is required to destruction or lopping of trees and the remo oval of vegetation or topsoil."
+The project is consistent Catchment The SFDP assesses the need for new soccer pitches based on contequivalent to a population provision ratio of 1 pitch to 4,785 results to a population provision ratio of 1 pitch to 4,785 results main catchment area for the project has been determined Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and 10 pitches based on current provision ratio of 1 pitches based on current sidents for soccer. as the Northern Main Catchment Area, con Cost The nominated project cost of \$1,596,100 is for capital works of nly and is based on the RFQ for the new Bo n Thomas sports ground 2018/19.